-Viewing the progress of a backup or restore task
+Viewing progress of a backup or restore task

+- 1. Select Backup & Restore > Device Software Management > Configuration Backup and Restore > Backup or Restore to open a new or an existing portlet. - 2.
+View the Status and Progress columns.

-The Status and Progress columns appear in the CBR portlet for backup and restore tasks.
-Each row in the Backup Device Table reflects each selected device and displays the status of the backup for that device.
-Click the Refresh button to retrieve the current status of the listed tasks.
-The possible status results are ready, in progress, completed, and error.
-The possible reasons for error appear.
+Each row in the Backup or Restore Device Table reflects each selected device and displays the status of the backup or restore task for that device

+Click Refresh to retrieve the current status of the listed tasks.

+The status results are ready, in progress, completed, or error.
+If an error status is shown, the possible reasons for error is displayed.

 If you backup a device, change the password, then restore the backup, the device password can revert to the backed up password.
-However, the restore does not change the device password in the UCM credential service.
+However, the restore does not change the device password in the SMGR-CS credential service.
 If the restore causes this type of mismatch between passwords, you must manually change the password in the credential services to match the backed up password.